oracle/python-oracledb/doc/src/user_guide/introduction.rst

     *   Easy installation from PyPI
     *   Support for multiple Oracle Database versions
-    *   Works with common frameworks and ORMs
+    *   Supports the `Python Database API v2.0 Specification <https://www.python.org/dev/peps/pep-0249/>`__ with a considerable number of additions and a couple of exclusions.    *   Works with common frameworks and ORMs
     *   Execution of SQL and PL/SQL statements
     *   Extensive Oracle data type support, including JSON, large objects (``CLOB`` and ``BLOB``) and binding of SQL objects